reiinakano/reiinakano.github.io/_posts/2019-11-15-solving-probability.md

 * We use a batch size of about ~160 on a single [free GPU][google_colab], trained with 150k steps.
 * Greedy decoding [^greedy_decoding] is used to generate predictions.

-For more details, please view the open-source Colaboratory notebooks at

 ## Results and Analysis

 The following table shows accuracy results on the `swr_p_level_set` and `swr_p_sequence` interpolation and extrapolation test sets.